 Can bankruptcy help if I am behind on my car payments or if my car has already been repossessed?

 Chapter 7 bankruptcy can eliminate that debt and help you recover.
 If bankruptcy is not filed in this situation, your creditors can get a judgment against you and will start trying to collect on it by garnishing your wages or seizing your bank accounts.

 Chapter 13 is also an option for the debtor who is behind with car payments.
 The filing will freeze the creditors before they are able to seize the car and you could propose a repayment plan that if accepted by the court and not objected to by the creditor, could save the vehicle.
 Chapter 13 can also, in certain situations, lower the balance owed or interest rate on the vehicle.

 Can bankruptcy help me if my wages have been garnished?

-If you file a Chapter 7 bankruptcy, the wage garnishing will stop immediately and, at the conclusion of the bankruptcy, the debt should be discharged.
+If you file for bankruptcy Chapter 7, the wage garnishing will stop immediately and, at the conclusion of the bankruptcy, the debt should be discharged.

 While wage garnishing will also cease in a Chapter 13 bankruptcy, some of the debt might have to be paid as part of the debtor’s repayment plan.
 There are not many options outside of bankruptcy that can stop a wage garnishment.
 It would be smart to consider bankruptcy in these situations so no more monthly income is wasted on an old debt.

-If I file for bankruptcy, does my spouse have to file as well?
+If I file for bankruptcy, does my spouse have to file for bankruptcy as well?